swiss-ai/mmore/docs/process.md

  We also support processing documents directly from **Google Drive**.

- To enable this feature:

- - Add a file named [`client_secrets.json`](src/mmore/googledrive/client_secrets.json) to your `/src/mmore/googledrive/` directory.
+ To enable this feature, the user must create a [Google service account](https://cloud.google.com/iam/docs/service-accounts-create) and download the corresponding secrets as a JSON file.
+Name that file `client_secrets.json` put it in `src/mmore/googledrive/`.

- - Make sure your **Google service account** has permission to view the drives you want to process.
+ Make sure your **Google service account** has permission to view the drives you want to process.

 The output of the pipeline has the following structure:
 ```